Willson Contreras Player Props: Cardinals vs. Yankees

-On Saturday, Willson Contreras (hitting .316 in his past 10 games) and the St. Louis Cardinals play the New York Yankees, whose starting pitcher will be Luis Severino.
-First pitch is at 2:15 PM ET.
+The St. Louis Cardinals, including Willson Contreras (.278 batting average in his past 10 games), take on starting pitcher Gerrit Cole and the New York Yankees at Busch Stadium, Sunday at 2:15 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Astros.
+In his previous game he had a hitless performance (0-for-2) against the Yankees.

 Willson Contreras Game Info & Props vs. the Yankees